Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Abstract

 \section{Abstract}

-Recently supervised learning rapidly develops in scene text segmentation.
-However, the lack of high-quality datasets and the high cost of pixel annotation greatly limit the development of them.
-Considering the well-performed few-shot learning methods for downstream tasks, we investigate the application of the few-shot learning method to scene text segmentation.
-We propose TSAL, which leverages CLIP's prior knowledge to learn text attributes for segmentation.
-To fully utilize the semantic and texture information in the image, a visual-guided branch is proposed to separately extract text and background features.
-To reduce data dependency and improve text detection accuracy, the adaptive prompt-guided branch employs effective adaptive prompt templates to capture various text attributes.
-To enable adaptive prompts capture distinctive text features and complex background distribution, we propose Adaptive Feature Alignment module~(AFA).
-By aligning learnable tokens of different attributes with visual features and prompt prototypes, AFA enables adaptive prompts to capture both general and distinctive attribute information.
-TSAL can capture the unique attributes of text and achieve precise segmentation using only few images.
-Experiments demonstrate that our method achieves SOTA performance on multiple text segmentation datasets under few-shot settings and show great potential in text-related domains.
+Supervised scene text segmentation has achieved notable progress in recent years.
+However, its development is largely constrained by the scarcity of high-quality datasets and the high cost of pixel-level annotations.
+To address this limitation, we explore few-shot learning for text segmentation and propose TSAL, an attribute-aware few-shot framework that leverages a pre-trained CLIP model to learn transferable text attributes for segmentation.
+Our framework comprises two complementary branches: I) a Visual-Guided Branch that extracts semantic and textural features for foreground text and background regions, respectively, and II) an Adaptive Prompt-Guided Branch that employs learnable prompt templates to capture diverse text attributes with minimal data dependence.
+To effectively align textual attributes with visual representations, we further introduce an Adaptive Feature Alignment~(AFA) module, which aligns learnable attribute tokens with visual features and prompt prototypes, enabling the model to capture both general and distinctive textual characteristics.
+As a result, TSAL can accurately segment text regions using only a few annotated samples.
+Extensive experiments demonstrate that our method achieves state-of-the-art performance across several public text segmentation benchmarks under few-shot settings and exhibits strong generalization to text-related tasks.